amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 Together, Objective-C and C++ dominated the software development industry throughout the 1990s.
 Today, Objective-C is still used on the modern macOS, the descendant of NeXTSTEP, but it is rapidly bing displaced by Apple's new language, Swift, a derivative of ML, Smalltalk, and C. And C++ is still used extensively throughout the industry, especially in performance-critical applications like VR games.

 Smalltalk is now all but confined to a few remaining legacy business applications.
 Nevertheless, Smalltalk is considered by OO aficionados as the definitive OO language.
 After all, Smalltalk inspired Objective-C, Java, C#, Scala, Ruby, and loads of other OO languages in popular use, at present.
-Although most modern programmer knows Smalltalk is OO, not many know that Smalltalk has a decent FP support, owing to its LISP influence:
+Although most modern programmers are aware that Smalltalk is OO, not many know that Smalltalk has a decent FP support, owing to its LISP influence:

 - Smalltalk, like LISP, has a weak, dynamic type system
 - Smalltalk `#xyz` symbol is LISP `'xyz` quote